 My Sculpture is often about form and movement, whether actual movement through space or implied.
 The Kinetic Sculpture may be delicately balanced on precision bearings, where small air currents cause large forms to tip and move in reaction, carving a path through space before returning to a balanced position.

-The large organic forms are a more direct homage to Mother Nature and the wonders of evolution, allowing us momentarily to escape the confines of life and it’s hectic pace.
+The large organic forms are a more direct homage to Mother Nature and the wonders of evolution.

 I am continually prototyping and investigating new pieces of work, some of which I will be unveiling at this years exhibitions.
 Please take a look at the work in progress section to see what is coming soon.